Thanyth/voron-thing/canada/Readme.md

 - Store website are __not__ affiliate link
   *if affiliate link is used, disclaimer shall be include for those links*
   *whom benifit from this kickback/commmission shall be mention*
-- Quote containing other shop name have that shop name hidden
+- Quote containing other shop name (competitor) are redact from it
-  *user experience concerning a shop that containt other shop within won't be display*
+  *user experience concerning a shop competitor within won't be display*
   *the goal is to not put more than one shop per comment/user*
   > *might change, to be determined*
 - Quote are not including the complete conversation
   *long quote are not shorten, so they might include other reply to other people question*
+  *some user have share more than one time their experience, the most helpful one is shown*

 **INFORMATION**
 The number of user is based on a channel specific search.
 I probably have missed a few review.